 - Autopsy Snack Time: The coroner has a meat pie while examining the murdered corpses, joking that it's "a nice change from cold meat."

-- Big Bad: Dr. Carl Mallinger, creator of the moth creature is at this at first, until the monster is revealed to be both very calculating and very much uninterested in remaining in his control.
+- Big Bad: Dr. Carl Mallinger, creator of the moth creature is at this at first, until the beast is revealed to be planning to leave the nest permanently.

 - Cassandra Truth: The sole witness to the murders tries to tell the authorities about the monster, but is dismissed as having been Driven to Madness by trauma.
 Luckily, Inspector Quinnell decides to investigate it anyways because it's all he has to work with.